SM 25x225 [2xM8] / N42 - magnetic roller

 - They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which becomes significant in the aspect of protecting young children.
-It's also worth noting that tiny parts of these products can complicate diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
+It's also worth noting that miniscule components of these devices have the potential to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.